Projects will be evaluated by our Community Investment Evaluation Panel and given a score out of 100.

 Before you begin:

-- We recommend using the most up to date version of your browser.
-Previous versions may result in errors or compatibility issues.
+- We recommend using the most up to date version of Chrome, Firefox, or Safari.
+Previous versions of Internet Explorer may result in errors or compatibility issues.

-- Ensure the internet "cookies" are enabled on your browser.
+- Ensure internet cookies are enabled on your browser.

 Important: system emails